 Flaxseed oil should not be used for cooking when heat needs to be applied.

 Salad Dressing Using Flaxseed Oil

 A lot of people simply add some oil to their smoothies.
 Personally I don’t like doing that but it works for a lot of people.
-I watched a BBC documentary a few nights ago where they proved that taking blueberries had a dramatic impact on the overall day to day body performance and increased your actual brain power and activity.
+I watched a BBC documentary a few nights ago where they proved that taking blueberries had a dramatic impact on an overall day to day body performance and increased your actual brain power and activity.

-They tested two groups of school goers and gave one a banana based smoothie at lunch time and the other group got a blueberry smoothie.
-The blueberry group out performed that other group by 11%.
+They tested two groups of school-goers and gave one a banana-based smoothie at lunchtime and the other group got a blueberry smoothie.
+The blueberry group outperformed that other group by 11%.
 This is a big difference and the researchers put that down to the increased use and stamina of the brain thanks to the plain old blueberry.

 Other Flaxseed Oil Cooking Uses

-- You can sprinkle seeds over your breakfast cereal and for me this is the easiest and quickest way of using the seeds.
+- You can sprinkle seeds over your breakfast cereal and for me, this is the easiest and quickest way of using the seeds.

 - I also add it to Garlic and Mayo to make a nice dip.

 - Friends of mine add this oil to butter for a nice spread.